KarunyaRaghavan/Excel-Projects/README.md

 # Projects
-Hello ,here is a collection of all Analytical Projects I have worked on using Microsoft Excel.
+Hello reader, I have attached the Microsoft Excel projects that I have worked on.
+Have incorporated concepts like- Data Cleansing, Data Validation, Handling blank/null values , Pivot table, interactive Dashboards to obtain insightful information.